chains-project/bacardi/results/results_baseline_cot_buggy_line/qwen-qwen2.5-32b-instruct/88c1f903cede03ff371059cdaf009dab12007043/patches/patch1/responses/AllureCommandline.java_response.txt

     private void checkAllureExists() throws FileNotFoundException {
         if (allureNotExists()) {
             throw new FileNotFoundException("There is no valid allure installation."
-                    + " Make sure you're using allure version not less than 2.x.");
+                    + " Make sure you're using allure version not less then 2.x.");
         }
     }